Cloudflare

 Documentation is the product

 The Figma components were only half the work.
 The usage guidelines, edge case documentation, accessibility specs, and responsive behavior tables were what made the system usable at scale.
-Investing in that documentation upfront saved far more time than it cost; and made the difference between a component that gets used and one that gets forked.
+Investing in that documentation upfront made the difference between a component that gets used and one that gets forked.
+It also let me hold a firmer line on flexibility: the system standardized the behavioral layer (how charts filter, how states transition, how keyboard navigation works) while giving teams room to configure within those constraints.

 Behavioral consistency is harder than visual consistency

 Consolidating five design systems revealed that the visual differences were the easy part.
-The harder problem was the behavioral inconsistencies; divergent interaction models, conflicting filter behaviors, different keyboard navigation patterns.
+The harder problem was the behavioral inconsistencies: divergent interaction models, conflicting filter behaviors, different keyboard navigation patterns, and even how the underlying APIs returned data.
 Those required cross-team alignment, not just design decisions.
 That alignment work was as much the job as the design itself.

 Waiting for teams to discover the system would have meant catching them mid-project, after patterns were already set.
-Building an automation to detect the right adoption moments; a PM starting a new dashboard, an eng team beginning a cleanup changed the dynamic entirely.
+Building an automation to detect the right adoption moments, like a PM starting a new dashboard or an eng team beginning a cleanup, changed the dynamic entirely.
 The outreach felt helpful rather than disruptive because we showed up when teams already had a reason to change.
 Proactive timing mattered as much as the quality of the system itself.

 Systems work creates compounding returns